MakeSchool/institutional-plan/student-affairs/jedi.md

   1. Supporting JEDI StuEx work including helping define a role and launch the search for a dedicated, student-facing JEDI hire
   2. Creation of ongoing learning sessions
   3. Integration of JEDI topics into S&L courses
+  4. Ensuring that the interaction between staff and students aligns with our overall mission of creating an equitable and inclusive learning environment

+### Information on Committees formed under the JEDI Council

+#### Student JEDI Committee